 Build for ubiquity.
 Your customers might be on Facebook Messenger now, but what if all the sudden they move to Instagram?
 Will you rebuild it all?
 Have a plan for ubiquitous building, either with your chatbot agency or with your developers.

 Then, build for scale.

 You won't believe how quickly things get out of hand if you don't prepare.
-At ubisend, we don't just build ubiquitous chatbots (it's in our name, by the way, ubisend!) -- we also build chatbots that can handle the heat.
+At ubisend, we don't just build custom chatbots -- we also build chatbots that can handle the heat.

 The simple reason for that is chatbots are taking off right now.
 If you have even a decent size brand, you will get a lot of traction through your chatbot.
 Make sure your bot and its servers can handle the load of conversations.